Skip to content

 While hardwiring is recommended, issues can still be experienced due to BMW batteries.
 BMWs do not like any kind of excess power drain on the vehicle’s battery once the vehicle is turned off.
 Generally, their electronic systems remain over-sensitive and can display error codes on the dashboard, indicating battery discharge while the car was parked.

-We have observed that in newer, 2021 onwards BMW models, this can even disable all electronics and vehicle functions soon after the car is off, including key signals, overhead lights, and the dash cam itself.
+We have observed that in newer, 2021+ BMW models, this can even disable all electronics and vehicle functions soon after the car is off, including key signals, overhead lights, and the dash cam itself.
 These functions will be restored once the vehicle is turned back on manually.

 In any case, returning to the vehicle and seeing a warning sign never feels great.
 You are able to avoid this by setting a very high voltage cut-off on your dash cam, but that frequently feels counterintuitive, since it limits the duration of parking mode that you’re wired to the fusebox for.
-With this, parking mode will only last for a couple hours at most.
+With a high voltage cut-off, parking mode will likely only last for a couple hours at most.

 Dash Cam Battery Packs